CvejovicZ95/netflix-demo/README.md

 ## Features:
 - **Authentication:**
-  - For authentication, Jason Web Tokens (JWT) are used.
+  - For authentication, Json Web Tokens (JWT) are used.
   - JWT is saved in local storage and sent on request where necessary.
 - **Users:**
   - Sign up